moecodeshere/Leetcode-Solutions/271-EncodeDecodeStrings.md

 Q: What if strings are very large?
 ✅ This approach handles any size up to input constraints because parsing is based on string length.

-Q: Can you implement this in a different language like Python?
-✅ See below.